rstudio/shiny/srcts/README.md

 yarn add https://github.com/rstudio/shiny\#v1.7.0
 ```

-, matching the GitHub tag to your current the Shiny CRAN release.
+, matching the GitHub tag to your current the Shiny CRAN release (ex: `v1.7.0`).
 If you are asked to select a version of `@types/jquery`, please select the closest version.

 This will provide a global type defintion of `Shiny`, let your IDE know that `window.Shiny` is of type `Shiny`, and declare a globally available variable `Shiny` within your project.
 You **should not** need to import anything.
 Similar to `jQuery`, it should _Just Work_<sup>TM</sup>.